Ikomia-dev/IkomiaPluginsCpp/TextDetectorEAST/README.md

-# EAST Text Detector fro Ikomia
+# EAST Text Detector for Ikomia